mui/material-ui/docs/data/material/customization/css-theme-variables/usage/usage.md

 # CSS theme variables - Usage

-<p class="description">Learn how to use the experimental APIs to adopt CSS theme variables.</p>
+<p class="description">Learn how to adopt CSS theme variables.</p>

 ## Getting started

-The CSS variables API relies on a new experimental provider for the theme called `CssVarsProvider` to inject styles into Material UI components.
+The CSS variables API relies on a new provider called `CssVarsProvider` to inject styles into Material UI components.
-In addition to providing the theme in the inner React context, this new provider also generates CSS variables out of all tokens in the theme that are not functions, and makes them available in the context as well.
+In addition to providing the theme in the inner React context through [`ThemeProvider`](/material-ui/customization/theming/#theme-provider), this new provider also generates CSS variables out of all tokens in the theme that are not functions, and makes them available in the context as well.

 Once the `App` renders on the screen, you will see the CSS theme variables in the HTML `:root` stylesheet.
 The variables are flattened and prefixed with `--mui` by default: